 The cost for living on-campus for the 2014-2015 academic year will be announced in the spring by President Moore.
-The cost to live in on-campus for the current academic year is $4,278.00 for a double room in one of the traditional halls (Pierce, White, Swope, Grand, or liberty).
+The cost to live in on-campus for the current academic year is $4,417.00 for a double room in one of the traditional halls (Pierce, White, Swope, Grand, or liberty).
 An additional $200 an academic year ($100 per semester) is assessed to residents who live in the Suites (Briscoe, Constitution, McCorkle Halls).
 The cost for medium single room is $258 an academic year.
 The cost for super single room (standard double room designated for one person only) is $518 an academic year.

 Each Resident Assistant will be holding a floor meeting between March 17th-20th and March 31st-April 4th to discuss the room draw process and to help answer any questions you may have.
 Ask your Resident Assistant for more details about time and location of this meeting.

 Residence Life Housing Contracts for the 2014-2015 academic year must be filled out and signed before a room can be officially reserved.
 Housing contracts for suite residents will be included when residents are notified of their suite placement.
 Contracts for students selecting a single or double room will be available at Room Draw for your convenience.
 Individuals who send a proxy to room draw are asked to complete a Residence Life Housing Contract prior to selection when possible.
 Individuals living in Substance Free areas of campus are required to sign a Wellness Housing Agreement along with their Residence Life Housing Contract.

 If you are unable to sign up for your room at the appointed time, you must send someone else with your signed Residence Life Contract as your proxy.
 Your proxy can select a space for you from the available spaces at the appointed time.
 Future roommates recommended to serve as a proxy.